divyesh123-jain/startup-lookup/README.md

     <img src="./public/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Codicine</h3>
+  <h3 align="center">Inʌent</h3>

   <p align="center">
-    Codicine is a platform which helps investors and entrepenure to connect with eachother
+   Inʌent is a platform which helps investors and entrepenure to connect with eachother
     <br />
     <a href="https://github.com/divyesh123-jain/startup-lookup/edit/main/README.md"><strong>Explore the docs »</strong></a>
     <br />